 Here's a breakdown of the other varieties of butter you might see on your next grocery store trip.

 - Traditional butter: Made with butterfat, milk proteins, and water, this solid dairy product contains up to 80% butterfat.

 - Clarified butter: This high smoke-point option, also known as ghee, is melted butter with the milk solids and water strained off.

 - Whipped butter: Regular churned butter is whipped with nitrogen gas for a softer, more spreadable texture.

 Kerrygold, first produced in 1962, is the most well-known brand of Irish butters.
 It's most commonly available in 8-ounce blocks rather than 4-ounce sticks.

-Both Irish butters, such as Kerrygold, and European butters contain at least 82 percent butterfat for a product that's creamier and more easy to spread than classic butter.
-The difference between the two lies in a couple details.
+Both Irish butter (such as Kerrygold) and European butter contain at least 82% butterfat for a product that's creamier and easier to spread than classic butter.
+The difference between the two lies in a couple of details.